Welcome to Phase 4!

 To help you teach phase 4 we have sourced some simplified planning which you can do at home.
 It follows the same structure as you have previously followed to help maintain routine and familiarity for your child.
 Please use this alongside your high-frequency words flashcards and spelling words.

-There are a wide range of links to websites for phonics, as well as other activities, that you may like to use mentioned on our previous home learning phonic activities.
+There are a wide range of links to websites for phonics, as well as other activities, that you may like to use on the Reception Home Learning page.
 Some of these can also be found in the Letters and Sounds Guidance for Parents document.
 Take a look at these website links to provide additional interactive ways for your child to learn and practise their phonics.